LP2X0X/PROGRAMMING/Web Dev/6 - TypeScript/6.1 - Types/6.1.0 - Terms/Contextual Typing.md

 ## 🧩 1.
 What is contextual typing?

-> **Contextual typing** means TypeScript _infers_ the type of an expression **from its context** — such as the variable it’s assigned to, the function parameter it’s passed into, or the event handler it’s used as.
+> **Contextual typing** (or type inference) means TypeScript _infers_ the type of an expression **from its context** — such as the variable it’s assigned to, the function parameter it’s passed into, or the event handler it’s used as.

 In short: